 The charging time from the wall is surprisingly low (90 minutes).
 A USB charging session would probably have lasted 3 hours before fully charging the battery.

-If you are looking for some extensions and batteries of higher capacity to increase the flight time, there is a 3100 mAh battery available that users have reported to be safe to use.
+If you are looking for some extensions and batteries of higher capacity to increase the flight time, there is a 3100 mAh battery available that users have reported being safe to use.
 Sadly, the extra money doesn’t seem to improve the flight time.

 For a battery that is over double the capacity of the stock one, you only get a 40% increment in the actual usage.
 Instead, you can just stock up on more of the batteries provided by Parrot itself to get the most optimized battery life possible.